The Prom (musical)

 The Prom is a musical with music by Matthew Sklar, lyrics by Chad Beguelin, and a book by Bob Martin and Beguelin, based on an original concept by Jack Viertel.
 The musical follows four Broadway actors lamenting their days of fame, as they travel to the conservative town of Edgewater, Indiana, to help a lesbian student banned from bringing her girlfriend to high school prom.

 The musical had a tryout at the Alliance Theatre in Atlanta, Georgia, in 2016 and premiered on Broadway at the Longacre Theatre in October 2018.

-A film adaptation, produced and directed by Ryan Murphy, was released on Netflix on December 11, 2020.
+A film adaptation, starring Meryl Streep and James Corden, and produced/directed by Ryan Murphy, was released on Netflix on December 11, 2020.

 Background

 In 2010, Constance McMillen was a senior at Itawamba Agricultural High School in Fulton, Mississippi.
 She had plans to bring her girlfriend to their senior prom and wear a tuxedo, and in response, was banned from attending by the school board.
 McMillen challenged the board's decision; in response, the board decided to entirely cancel that year's senior prom.
 McMillen and the ACLU sued her school district, and a federal court found the Itawamba School District guilty of violating McMillen's First Amendment rights.
 However, the judge did not force the school district to reinstate the prom.

 The board did eventually allow McMillen to attend prom, but the event, held at a local country club, was attended by only seven students.
 Local parents quietly organized a separate prom for the rest of the students, making sure to keep the location secret to avoid media attention.

 Celebrities—such as Green Day, Cat Cora, and Lance Bass—rallied together via social media to show their support for McMillen and agreed to help sponsor a "Second-Chance" prom, where McMillen and her girlfriend could attend without homophobic backlash.